 Students have the option of the following types of housing: single rooms, double rooms, triple rooms, program and Wooster Volunteer Network houses, suites in the Schoolhouse, Luce World Language and Culture suites, Senior Specialized, First Generation Housing Community, Admissions Hosts, All Gender Housing, and Greek Housing.
 There is a separate housing application for most housing options.

-Students can express interest in a single room by submitting an application.
+Students can express interest in a single room by applying.
 Applications are put in housing selection number order and students will be invited to the selection process based upon the available number of rooms.

 Absolutely!
 After your first year, you get to choose you who live with.
-You are able to search for roommates in the roommate selection section of Self-Service.
+You are able to search for roommates in the roommate selection section of Housing Self-Service.
 You can also do an advanced search according to your living preferences and find other students with similar preferences.
-If you don't have a roommate preference, that is okay too- a roommate will be assigned to you.
+If you don't have a roommate preference, that is okay too.
+Another student who does not have a roommate and would like to live in the same building will be assigned to you.

 What should I do if I have more questions?

-Your Senior/Resident Assistant (S/RA) can be a great resource for you!
+Your Resident Assistant (RA) can be a great resource for you!
 Reach out to them and ask your questions!
-You can also feel free to stop by the Campus Life Office (Lowry ground floor) and talk with any Residence Life staff member.
+You can also feel free to call the Residence Life Office (330-263-2296) or schedule a meeting through bookings.